 2016 also marks the year I discovered snail, a much hyped korean beauty ingredient.
 Snail mucin has helped my skin feel incredibly soft by providing moisture that isn’t heavy, while also giving my skin a slightly dewy and smoother look.
 It’s one of those hypes that I have totally fallen for.
 If snail freaks you out, maybe start with a snail sheet mask for baby steps.
 My intro were the Etude House snail sheet masks (the old ones before the air therapy line) and from there I was hooked.
 I like it.
 You might not like it.
 It’s ok 😀

 Shout out to the MVP’s each you and every year: sheet mask.
-In part to my natural skin type, and in part to being a swimmer who is constantly in chlorinated water, I have dry skin that leaves me with tightness and flakey patches.
+In part to my natural skin type and in part to being a swimmer who is constantly in chlorinated water, I have dry skin that leaves me with tightness and flakey patches.
 Some mornings I wake up looking a bit….
 Scaley.
-While my routine provides the moisture I need to not leave my skin painfully dry, sheet mask provide me with a moisturizing emulsion that allows my face to drink up all the moisture it can get!
+While my routine provides the moisture I need to not leave my skin painfully dry, sheet mask provide me with a moisturizing boost!
 Tosowoong masks are a favorite because of their cheap pricing and good quality.

 Products I really liked: